Malaysia Charges Former Prime Minister Najib With Money-Laundering

 Najib, 65, faces a variety of money-laundering charges, in addition to several charges of bribery and criminal breach of trust that were filed in July.
 He has pleaded not guilty in the case.

-The money-laundering accusations are related to the so-called 1MDB scandal, drawing its name from the 1Malaysia Development Bhd government investment fund.
+The money-laundering accusations are related to the so-called 1MDB scandal, drawing its name from the 1Malaysia Development Berhad government investment fund.
 Soon after Najib created the fund in 2009, it amassed billions of dollars in debt.

 In addition to the money that was directed to Najib's accounts, billions more were siphoned off by other officials and their relatives, according to the U.S. Justice Department, which says at least $2.5 billion was laundered through shell companies – and used to buy luxury items and make investments in the U.S.